Film School Essentials: 25 Grip and Electric Terms Everyone on a Film Set Should Know

 You will inevitably need something from the grips or electric department if you spend enough time on set.
 They will often be willing to help (if you ask politely and at a good time), but it always helps if you know what the piece of equipment you need is actually called.
 Here are twenty-five grip and electric terms that will get you started.

 Apple Box – A wooden box that can be used for almost anything.
-Comes in various sizes and is commonly used as steps, seats and to raise props, dressing or actors.
+It comes in various sizes and is commonly used as steps, seats and to raise props, dressing or actors.

 Barndoors – Folding doors that are attached to the front of lamps so they can be opened and closed to control the output of light.

-Bazooka – A camera mount similar to a tripod but only has one center shaft that raises the camera up and down.
+Bazooka – A camera mounts similar to a tripod but only has one center shaft that raises the camera up and down.

 Beef – The output of light.

 Best Boy – The second in command of the grip or electrics department.
 They often do most of their work offset in the truck as they plan for the future shooting days.

 Black wrap – Black aluminum foil that is used to cover light leaks or shaped into flaps to cut the light.